Developing a life-long love of learning

 Music is an integral part of IB PYP curriculum, linking closely with Units of Inquiry.
 Students learn music through active involvement in music-making, even music writing.

 The programme correspondingly emphasizes learning the violin in group settings.
-Children have the opportunity to perform in school concerts, as well as outside the school participating and competing in the Kiwanis Music Festival.
+Children have the opportunity to perform in school concerts, as well as outside the school.
 Ensemble performances are a very important part of music education, enhancing the self-esteem of a young person, and reinforcing an aesthetic understanding of music on a personal and social level.

 Reading & writing success for all

-At AcadeCap, we are aware that students with Dyslexia as well as other reading and writing difficulties often exhibit many of the characteristics of gifted and talented leaners.
-Since our teachers use a variety of teaching methods applying the principles of Bloom’s Taxonomy and of Multiple Intelligence approach, students with Dyslexia can be very successful at AcadeCap.
+At AcadeCap, we are aware that students with Dyslexia as well as other reading and writing difficulties often exhibit many of the characteristics of gifted and talented learners.
+Since our teachers use a variety of teaching methods, applying the principles of Bloom’s Taxonomy and of Multiple Intelligence approach, students with Dyslexia and other reading and writing difficulties can be very successful at AcadeCap.

 For some students, learning to read is a gradual process requiring a systematic teaching methodology.
-We therefore provide the Simultaneous Multisensory Teaching Method, developed by the Canadian Association for Dyslexia and based on the Orton-Gillingham Method.
-We also offer the equivalent E.M.S. method in French, for francophone students.
+We provide a program called Systematic Literacy Teaching (SLT), adapted from a program by the Canadian Association for Dyslexia and based on the Orton-Gillingham Method.
+We also offer the equivalent method in French, for francophone students.

 Learning to overcome dyslexia allowed me to problem-solve in unexpected ways and to broach certain topics with a perspective many don’t have, until much later in life.